-Any patient who presents to the clinic with recent history of fevers and respiratory symptoms such as cough, shortness of breath, sore throat or nasal symptoms, must immediately put on a mask and wear it throughout their visit.
+Pre-screened patients who present to the clinic with a recent history of fevers or potential respiratory illnesses must put on a mask at the clinic entrance and wear it throughout their visit.
+They must also perform hand hygiene immediately after putting the mask on.
 If available, they will be brought to an exam room designated for respiratory patients to complete their registration process away from others.
 If a designated respiratory room is not available, the patient will be asked to complete their registration paperwork outside, in their vehicle, or in another area away from other patients.
 If there is any wait time, the patient will be asked to wait in their vehicle until a designated respiratory room is available for them to enter.
 This may result in differing wait times for patients with different kinds of visit reasons.

 We encourage patients to complete the registration and health history forms found in the Registration tab prior to coming to the office.
 This will help to reduce your wait time in the clinic.